Senior U.S. officials to visit the Solomon Islands amid China security concerns

 China offered to redevelop a naval base in Papua New Guinea in 2018 but Australia's closest northern neighbor decided to have Australia to develop the base instead.

-(Reporting by Michael Martina; Editing by Raju Gopalakrishnan)
+(Reporting by Michael Martina and Simon Lewis; Editing by Raju Gopalakrishnan and Marguerita Choy)